mabukhashabeh/hr-system/README.md

-# HR System
+# HR System - Full Stack Application

-A Django REST API backend and Vue.js frontend for managing job candidates.
-HR teams can track applications, manage status updates, and handle resume uploads.
+**Note:** This repository contains both frontend (Vue.js) and backend (Django) in a single monorepo structure for POC purposes.
+In production environments, these would typically be separate repositories with proper CI/CD pipelines.

+## Overview

+A micro HR management system with candidate registration, status tracking, and resume management.
+Features include:

+- **Backend:** Django REST API with PostgreSQL, Celery, RabbitMQ
+- **Frontend:** Vue.js with modern UI components
+- **Testing:** Detailed test suite with over 90% coverage
+- **Code Quality:** Automated pre-commit hooks for consistent code standards

 ## What This System Does